-The Luxembourg market continues to feel the impact of the financial crisis, especially with the increase in interest rates and inflation during 2023.
-Compared to other jurisdictions, midsized transactions (up to EUR250 million) have been less affected by the financial crisis, while large cap transactions (over EUR250 million) drastically decreased, although the market was not totally frozen.
-As traditional banks became a bit reluctant to grant or extend credits, or tightened their conditions or required additional security, borrowers sought alternative means of borrowings.
+The Luxembourg market remains impacted by the financial crisis, especially reflected in the increase in interest and inflation rates during 2023 albeit that there was a slight decrease in the interest rate in 2024.
+Compared to other jurisdictions, mid-size transactions (up to EUR250 million) were less impacted by the financial crisis.
+Large-cap transactions (over EUR250 million) drastically decreased although the market was not totally frozen.

-Luxembourg debt funds took this opportunity to provide direct lending to borrowers and thereby position themselves in the Luxembourg market and abroad.
-The observed growth in debt financing during the last two years can be attributed to various factors that have collectively contributed to the utilisation of debt financing as a means to access capital for business and economic activities.
-Such factorsinclude:
+As traditional banks have become more reluctant to grant or extend credit, or have tightened their conditions or require additional security, borrowers have sought alternative means of borrowing.
+Luxembourg debt funds took this opportunity to lend directly to borrowers, thereby positioning themselves in the Luxembourg market and abroad.
+The growth in debt financing observed in the last two years can be attributed to various factors, including overall economic growth, globalisation (fostering business expansion), increased entrepreneurial activities, real estate development requiring substantial capital and government stimulus programmes that may have encouraged borrowing for various purposes.
+These factors collectively contributed to the utilisation of debt financing as a means to access capital for business and economic activities.